 Cranfield University will provide appropriate compensation or redress to students and applicants who have a formal complaint or appeal upheld by the University or subsequently by the Office of the Independent Adjudicator on a case-by-case basis.
-Details of the University's Complaints Policy for registered students can be found here.
+Details of the University's Complaints Policy for registered students can be found here and for applicants here.